NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 EXPOSE 22
 CMD ["/usr/sbin/sshd", "-D"]
 ```
 * **Multi container** Sets up a Jenkins controller and a remote host container.
 The Jenkins controller is configured to persist data using a volume and automatically restart if needed.
 The remote host is built using a Dockerfile and also automatically restarts if needed.
-Both containers are connected to the same network for communication
+Both containers are connected to the same network for communication.
+The Jenkins application provides the core functionality for automation and the Jenkins controller is the central "brain" that orchestrates the entire distributed build environment, including scheduling jobs, assigning agents, monitoring their state, and collecting results.
 ```
 version: '3'

+networks:
+  net:

 services:
   jenkins: